KM3NeT/km3io/README.rst

 That's it, we created an object which gives access to all the events, but the relevant data is still not loaded into the memory (lazy access)!
-The structure is different compared to the ``OfflineReader`` because online files contain additional branches at the top level (summaryslices and timeslices).
+The structure is different compared to the ``OfflineReader`` because online files also contains summaryslices at the top level.

 .. code-block:: python3